farhanchowdhury738/3-Month-FDR-Calculation/README.md

-# 3-Month FDR Dates Calculator
+# 3 Month FDR Dates Calculator

 A **responsive web page** that calculates 3-month interval dates starting from a user-provided date, displays past intervals up to today, and highlights the next upcoming interval.
 Built using **HTML, Tailwind CSS, and JavaScript**.